Coupled complex Monge-Amp\`ere equations on Fano horosymmetric manifolds: -estimates for coupled real Monge-Ampère equations on polyhedral cones

 For a function $g$ in $\lalg{a}^+$ and $x,\xi\in \lalg{a}^+$, we will use the notation $d_x g(\xi)$ to denote the directional derivative of $g$ at the point $x$ in the direction $\xi$.
-As in \cite{WZ04}, the first step is to reduce $C^0$-estimates on \eqref{eq:RealContPath} to estimates on $\nu_t$. \begin{lem}[Reduction to estimates on $|m_t|$, $|x_t|$ and linear growth of $\nu_t$] Assume $t\geq t_0>0$ and the following hold:
+As in \cite{WZ04}, the first step of the proof of Theorem~\ref{thm:C0Estimates} is to reduce $C^0$-estimates for $u_i^t$ to estimates on $\nu_t$. \begin{lem}[Reduction to estimates on $|m_t|$, $|x_t|$ and linear growth of $\nu_t$] Assume $t\geq t_0>0$ and the following hold:

 Then

 \end{lem}

 \begin{proof} We follow the argument in \cite{Hul}.
 There is only one added difficulty which is solved by using Assumption~\ref{Jassumption}(\ref{gass_integrable}).
 To prove the lemma, first recall that the Legendre transform $u\mapsto \mathcal{L}(u)$ is such that, for $u, v \in \mathcal{P}(\Delta)$, $\sup_{\lalg{a}^+} |u-v| = \sup_{\Delta} |\mathcal{L}(u)-\mathcal{L}(v)|$.
 Furthermore, if $u\in \Potent{}$ then $\mathcal{L}(u)$ is bounded on $\Delta$, hence to get the conclusion it is enough to prove estimates on $\mathcal{L}(\fun{i}{t})$ for each $i$.